spyfu/spyfu-vuex-helpers/README.md

 }
 ```

 In the above example, your Vuex state will be exposed as `isLoading`.
 When you modify this, the `namespace/setIsLoading` mutation will be called.
-If you need to use a name that does not match your key in Vuex, use the object syntax.
+If you need to use a name different from your key in Vuex, use the following object syntax.

 ```js
 thingIsLoading: { key: 'isLoading', mutation: 'setIsLoading' }